-{¶34} The evidence did not demonstrate that Father successfully completed any aspect of his case plan.
-On that point, the evidence demonstrates that any improvement that Father has made in his life is tentative and, perhaps, temporary, and that he is at risk of relapse.
-The trial court found that Father was not able to be a successful parent to these two children.
+{¶25} The evidence demonstrated the successful efforts Mother had made on the case plan.
+On that point, the evidence demonstrates that any improvement that Mother has made in her life is tentative and, perhaps, temporary, and that she is at risk of relapse.
+The trial court found that, regardless of Mother's compliance with aspects of his case plan, she was still not able to be a successful parent to these two children.

-{¶35} In the case of In re: Summerfield, 5th Dist.
+{¶26} In the case of In re: Summerfield, 5th Dist.
 Stark No. 2005CA00139, 2005-Ohio-5523, this court found where, despite marginal compliance with some aspects of the case plan, the exact problems that led to the initial removal remained in existence, a court does not err in finding the child cannot be placed with the parent within a reasonable time.

-{¶36} Based upon the foregoing, as well as the entire record in this case, the Court properly found the children could not or should not be returned to Father within a reasonable time.
-Despite offering numerous services, Father was unable to mitigate the concerns that led to the children's' removal.
+{¶27} Based upon the foregoing, as well as the entire record in this case, the Court properly found S.W. could not or should not be returned to Mother within a reasonable time.
+Despite offering numerous services, Mother was unable to mitigate the concerns that led to the child's removal.

-The Best Interest of the Child.
+The Best Interest of the Child

-{¶37} In determining the best interest of the child at a permanent custody hearing, R.C.
+{¶28} In determining the best interest of the child at a permanent custody hearing, R.C.
 2151.414(D) mandates the trial court must consider all relevant factors, including, but not limited to, the following: (1) the interaction and interrelationship of the child with the child's parents, siblings, relatives, foster parents and out-of-home providers, and any other person who may significantly affect the child; (2) the wishes of the child as expressed directly by the child or through the child's guardian ad litem, with due regard for the maturity of the child; (3) the custodial history of the child; and (4) the child's need for a legally secure permanent placement and whether that type of placement can be achieved without a grant of permanent custody.

-{§38} The focus of the "best interest" determination is upon the child, not the parent, as R.C.
+{¶29} The focus of the "best interest" determination is upon the child, not the parent, as R.C.
 2151.414(C) specifically prohibits the court from considering the effect a grant of permanent custody would have upon the parents.
 In re: Awkal, 95 Ohio App.3d 309, 315, 642 N.E.2d 424(8th Dist.1994).
 A finding that it is in the best interest of a child to terminate the parental rights of one parent is not dependent upon the court making a similar finding with respect to the other parent.
-The trial court would necessarily make a separate determination concerning the best interest of the child with respect to the rights of the father.
+The trial court would necessarily make a separate determination concerning the best interest of the child with respect to the rights of the mother and the rights of the father.

-{¶39} The trial court made findings of fact regarding the children's best interest.
-It is well-established that "[t]he discretion which the juvenile court enjoys in determining whether an order of permanent custody is in the best interest of a child should be accorded the utmost respect, given the nature of the proceeding and the impact the court's determination will have on the lives of the parties concerned."
+established that "[t]he discretion which the juvenile court enjoys in determining whether an order of permanent custody is in the best interest of a child should be accorded the utmost respect, given the nature of the proceeding and the impact the court's determination will have on the lives of the parties concerned."
 In re: Mauzy Children, 5th Dist.
 Stark No. 2000CA00244, 2000 WL 1700073(Nov.
 13, 2000), quoting In re Awkal, 95 Ohio App.3d 309, 316, 642 N.E.2d 424(8th Dist.
 1994).